app-generator/docs-creativetim/docs/what-is/ubuntu.md

 - Ubuntu will always be free of charge, and there is no extra fee for the “enterprise edition”, we make our very best work available to everyone on the same Free terms.
 - Ubuntu includes the very best in translations and accessibility infrastructure that the Free Software community has to offer, to make Ubuntu usable by as many people as possible.
-- Ubuntu is entirely committed to the principles of open source software development; we encourage people to use open source software, improve it and pass it on.
+- Ubuntu is entirely committed to the principles of open-source software development; we encourage people to use open source software, improve it and pass it on.

 Ubuntu includes thousands of pieces of software, starting with the Linux kernel version 4.15 and GNOME 3.28, and covering every standard desktop application from word processing and spreadsheet applications to internet access applications, web server software, email software, programming languages and tools and of course several games.